cepthomas/Notr/README.md

 # Notr

-Sublime Text markup syntax for colorizing plain text files.
-The intention is to provide visual clues for things like sections, links, tables, lists, etc. The syntax is somewhat similar to markdown but this is not intended to be rendered into a pretty final form.
+Sublime Text plugin for managing collections of notes.
+Note files have the extension `.ntr` and the corresponding markup syntax provides file and section navigation and colorizing to provide visual clues for things like sections, links, tables, lists, etc.
+It is a plain text format with a lot of similarity to markdown but is not intended to be rendered into a publication - the text itself is the whole point of this.

 Built for ST4 on Windows and Linux.